KIUL

 Most of KIUL's programming is simulcast on KYUL, 1310 AM, in Scott City, Kansas.
-Prior to Steckline's acquisition, the station's call sign was KFLA.
+Prior to Steckline's acquisition, KYUL's call sign was KFLA.

 History

+KIUL was first authorized in 1935.
+The call sign was randomly assigned from an alphabetical list of available call letters.

 In October 1947, the Federal Communications Commission approved the sale of KIUL by Frank D. Conard to The Telegram Publishing Company for $42,000.